cpeacock-ISI/ISI/README.md

-- 👋 Hi, I’m Dr Peacock, @cpeacock-ISI, I am EVP - CTO of ISI
+- 👋 Hi from ISI
 - 📫 How to reach me ...
-cpeacock@internetscienses.co
+ahad@internetscienses.co
 <!---
-cpeacock-ISI/cpeacock-ISI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->